-Brave New Words: The Power of Writing Now, with Rukhsana Yasmin (Myriad, 2019)
+- with Rukhsana Yasmin, Brave New Words: The Power of Writing Now (Myriad, 2019)

-The Cambridge History of Black and Asian British Writing , co-ed Susheila Nasta and Mark Stein (CUP, forthcoming 2019)
+- The Cambridge History of Black and Asian British Writing , co-ed Susheila Nasta and Mark Stein (Cambridge University Press, 2019)

-Asian Britain: A Photographic History, with Florian Stadtler (Westbourne Press, 2013).
+- with Florian Stadtler, Asian Britain: A Photographic History (Westbourne Press, 2013)